 Zoning and development regulations for the M-PUD Overlay District have the ability to address the principals of smart growth and sustainability.
 The Planning Board should work with any potential developer to incorporate green building features into the design of the development, create a walkable community between the subject sites and the Shoppes at DePiero Farm, as well as the nearby municipal services and seek to bring public transit opportunities to the site.
-The future M-PUD Overlay District will require any developer seeking to construct housing to build a 20% affordable housing set-aside onsite or at 1 Glenview Road.
+The future M-PUD Overlay District will require any developer seeking to construct housing to build affordable housing on-site.
+Additionally, the developer will be required to donate 1 Glenview Road, a portion of which may be used to construct affordable housing in the future.
 This shall be subject to approval by the Special Master and the Court.
 Furthermore, it should be noted that any new non-residential construction within the Study Area will be subject to the State-wide Non-Residential Development Fee Act.